 And people are that crazy!

 This is backward thinking, he says.
 It is allowing money to rule things when, in reality, it’s just a measure.

-I encourage you to watch:Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+I encourage you to watch:Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.